The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 Where and When

-In 2023 the Richmond Maritime Festival takes place on the Saturday and Sunday of August 26th and 27th from 11:00 am until 6:00 pm both days.
+In 2023 the Richmond Maritime Festival took place on the Saturday and Sunday of August 26th and 27th.
+Festivities ran from 11:00 am until 6:00 pm on both days.
+It’ll take place around the same time in 2024, although exact details are to be confirmed.

 Britannia Shipyards National Historic Site is located at 5180 Westwater Drive in Steveston Village in the southwest corner of Richmond.
 It’s about 1.5 kilometres from the Gulf of Georgia Cannery, or just a five-minute drive from Steveston’s other National Historic Site.